 Before you decide to jump into short-term rental investing, make sure to consider all the pros and cons of this strategy over traditional real estate investing.

-As vacation rental platforms like Airbnb have become more popular in recent years, there are more opportunities for property owners to generate a stream of passive income.
+As Airbnb and other vacation rental platforms have become more popular in recent years, there are more opportunities for property owners to generate a stream of passive income.
 While it does call for continuous hard work, short-term rental investing is still a viable investment strategy that allows Airbnb hosts to build a fortune.
 The secret of handling multiple responsibilities is using tools and software solutions that can help automate the bulk of your daily tasks.

 As you can typically charge more per night, you can generate more profit compared to traditional real estate investing.
 According to FortuneBuilders, an Airbnb property that is operated efficiently can make two to three times the revenue compared to an unfurnished, long-term rental.
 In fact, amidst the pandemic, the average nightly rate increased in 2020.
 Our data shows that the average nightly rate in the US reached over $200 in 2020.